unoplatform/uno/doc/articles/features/working-with-cookies.md

 ## Prerequisites

 All types related to cookie management are WebAssembly-specific and reside in the `Uno.Web.Http` namespace.
-When writing code which uses these types, you must wrap it in `#if __WASM__` blocks and either fully qualify these types (e.g. `Uno.Web.Http.Cookie` or `Uno.Web.Http..SetCookieRequest`) or add a using statement to the top of the file, wrapped within `#if`, as follows:
+When writing code which uses these types, you must wrap it in `#if __WASM__` blocks and either fully qualify these types (e.g. `Uno.Web.Http.Cookie` or `Uno.Web.Http.SetCookieRequest`) or add a using statement to the top of the file, wrapped within `#if`, as follows:

 ```csharp
 #if __WASM__